 That initial thought was quickly overridden by my second analysis.
 Based on the way the animal was running and the look of its hind legs, it can’t be a deer.
 It looked more like a dog.
 A really, really big dog.
-After all, I’ve seen people walk their dogs on the campus, though the owner is usually nearby.
+After all, I’ve seen people walk their dogs around campus, though the owners are usually nearby.
 I glanced around.
 To my horror, I see no owners in sight.
 In fact, there was no one nearby.

-At that moment, I realized that it’s probably a wildlife animal.
+At that moment, I realized that it was a wildlife.
 A dog couldn’t have run across the campus as swiftly as the animal just did.

-Suddenly, I have this horrible feeling at the pit of my stomach.
+Suddenly, I have this horrible feeling in the pit of my stomach.
 I couldn’t be sure, but it occurred to me that it might be a coyote.

 And it’s not a little one, but a big one.

 It was on a run, but it had stopped in its track some distance from me.
 Just as I had observed it, it was clearly observing my presence.

 I’m a petite gal, and I suddenly have this sinking feeling that I could be considered a prey.
 Worse, knowing that there was no one nearby to help was a sobering thought.
 It crossed my mind that the animal could potentially attack me.

 It’s hard to feel too terrified in the moment, when you have twenty other things to think about.

 The fight or flight instinct kicked in as I considered my next move.